VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/perc.md

 {{< /columns >}}

 So just download this patch and poke around for a while.
 A big part of learning music is having a sort of mental catalog of sounds that you can make and how they can work together.
 The best way to build up this mental catalog is to experiment, that's why while this patch is pre-wired, I encourage you to twist and turn every knob.
-After all, worst case you just re-open the original file and start over.
+After all, worst case, you just re-open the original file and start over.
 So experiment!
 Find weird sounds!

 {{< columns >}}

-Once you've done that, go ahead and try to make your own drum sound using basic modules (Oscilators, VCAs, etc.), thinking about the characteristics of the sounds you made and what I explained above, if you need a bit of an example for that, go ahead and check out this patch.
+Once you've done that, go ahead and try to make your own drum sound using basic modules (Oscillators, VCAs, etc.), thinking about the characteristics of the sounds you made and what I explained above, if you need a bit of an example for that, go ahead and check out this patch.

 (if you need a little push, you might try out [Befaco's Percall](https://library.vcvrack.com/Befaco/Percall), which makes it pretty easy to get drum sounds out of any oscillator)